-Car commercials were not an exception.
-This year, automotive marketers took up eight ad spots, and while less than last year, it left them more room to shine.
+As is the norm, after Super Bowl commercials air, reviews come pouring in.
+Both by social media users and media outlets.
+Everyone pitches in with their two cents, and car commercials are not exempt from this scrutiny.
+In 2020, automotive marketing took up eight ad spots, and while less than a year before, it left them more room to shine.
 And see a lift in traffic activity.

 It’s important to know that 97% of people looking to purchase a car start their journey online.
-These automotive marketers knew how to attract people’s attention and draw them to start looking up more information.
+These automotive marketers knew how to attract people’s attention and pull them in enough to start looking up more information.

-The EV Super Bowl ads were not a common occurrence and it is rare to see one, let alone four EV ads featured during Super Bowl.
-As a matter of fact, three is the number of total EV Super Bowl ads aired in the last ten years.
+The Super Bowl ads for electric vehicles were not a common occurrence and it’s rare to see one, let alone four of those ads featured during Super Bowl.
+As a matter of fact, there were only a total of three Super Bowl ads for electric vehicles in the last ten years.

-Four car companies debuted their EV models during Super Bowl: Audi, Porsche, Ford Mustang, and, probably most surprising of all, GMC’s Hummer.
+Four car companies debuted their electric vehicle models during Super Bowl: Audi, Porsche, Ford Mustang, and, probably most surprising of all, GMC’s Hummer.

 It just goes to show the rising importance and relevance of electric vehicles, that big-name car companies set aside millions of dollars to raise awareness of their upcoming EV models.
 After all, Super Bowl is one of the biggest sporting events, attracting millions and millions of viewers every year.